achianumba/random-quote-machine/README.md

 # Random Quote Machine

-This project was built in partial completion of FreeCodeCamp's frontend libraries curriculum.
+This project was built in partial fulfilment of FreeCodeCamp's frontend libraries curriculum.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the stlying is done with `node-sass`.

 ## Available Scripts